 Frédérique Cifuentes

-I am a multimedia producer (photography and video), curator and educator leader based in London.
-My work has been deeply informed and enriched by my continuous multicultural experiences, cross-cultural dialogues and exploration of identities, histories and meanings.
-I specialise in the documentation and promotion of cultural identity and heritage.
+I am a multimedia producer working primarily with photography and video, a curator and educator leader based in London.
+My work is deeply informed and deeply enriched by my continuous multicultural experiences and cross-cultural dialogues.
+I explore the notions of identity, heritage and community.

-Over the years, I have implemented many creative, media and educational projects and I have experienced a number of milestones.
-I worked with major cultural organisations and international institutions, NGOs, festivals, museums, galleries, broadcasters, online platforms, academics and corporate clients in the UK, the MENA Region and Sub-Saharan Africa.
+I have a passion for capturing and conveying human narratives; evoking emotions, inspiring change, and fostering connections.
+I have received multiple grants from: the Arts Council England, AFAC, the Arab British Centre and various photo awards.
+Over the years, I have produced many creative, media and educational projects for major cultural organisations and international institutions, NGOs, festivals, museums, galleries, broadcasters and academics in the UK, the MENA Region and Sub-Saharan Africa.

-My list of clients includes UNESCO, The British Council UK, Sudan and South Sudan, The Institut français Londres, the Royal Borough of Kensington and Chelsea, Leighton House Museum, the Royal Norwegian Ministry of Foreign Affairs, SOAS, The Arab British Center, Action Contre la Faim, UNHCR, the French Embassy in Khartoum and The Rift Valley Institute.
+My clients include UNESCO, British Council Sudan and South Sudan, The Association for Art History UK, The Institut français Londres, the Royal Borough of Kensington and Chelsea, the Sulger-Buel Gallery in London, the Royal Norwegian Ministry of Foreign Affairs, The Arab British Center, Action Contre la Faim, UNHCR, the French Embassy in Khartoum and The Rift Valley Institute.

 Tel: 0044 77177 55533